Skip to main content

 Anna Nakaya

 Anna is a senior studying political science with a minor in philosophy.
-She hopes to attend graduate school after graduation and attain a PhD in political science.
-Anna is a teaching assistant for Dr. Darren Hawkins, and is a research assistant for Dr. Joel Selway and Dr. David Magleby.
+She has applied to graduate schools with a plan to attain a PhD in political science.
+Anna is a teaching assistant for Dr. Darren Hawkins, and is a research assistant for Dr. Joel Selway and Dr. Elizabeth McGuire.
 She has also had experience helping to coordinate and presenting at an international political science conference.
 She is interested in all facets of political science including comparative politics, American politics, and political philosophy.
-Her non-political science interests include board games, writing and listening to music, and debate.
+She is particularly interested in the politics of gender.
+Her non-political science interests include board games, writing and drawing comics, and debate.

 overrideBackgroundColorOrImage= overrideTextColor= overrideTextAlignment= overrideCardHideSection= overrideCardHideByline= overrideCardHideDescription= overridebuttonBgColor= overrideButtonText= overrideTextAlignment=